 - Educate Teams and Executives on the Stages of Team Growth – A ScrumMaster can teach the organization how all teams progress from forming to storming, norming, and finally performing (see Tuckman model).
-By teaching this progression, ScrumMasters can help the organizations that they serve understand that by breaking up a Team at the end of each project they are setting any new Teams that reform back by sending them back to the “forming” stage of Team development.
+By teaching this progression, ScrumMasters can help the organizations they serve understand that by breaking up a team at the end of each project they are setting any new teams that re-form back to the “forming” stage of team development.

-- Facilitate Prioritization of the Product Portfolio – As a neutral coach to the organization, a ScrumMaster can help the organization prioritize the product portfolio that often grow rather large in project-based organizations.
-While it is up to leadership and the owners of the individual products to determine how the organization will prioritize its product investments, the ScrumMaster based on his or her neutrality can facilitate these important discussions.
+- Facilitate Prioritization of the Product Portfolio – As a neutral coach to the organization, a ScrumMaster can help the organization prioritize the product portfolios that often grow rather large in project-based organizations.
+While it is up to leadership and the owners of the individual products to determine how the organization will prioritize its product investments, the ScrumMaster, based on his or her neutrality, can facilitate these important discussions.

 In our next post, we will address another crucial question related to the ScrumMaster role – “what is a self-organizing team and how does a ScrumMaster help one?”
 If you are interested in learning more and becoming a Certified Scrum Master (CSM), check out our team offerings here.